Who We Are

 March for Change is owned by UK IN EUROPE CAMPAIGN LIMITED, a company limited by guarantee registered in England and Wales (12035985).

-UK IN EUROPE CAMPAIGN LIMITED registered address is Millbank Tower, 21-24 Millbank, London, England, SW1P 4QP.
+UK IN EUROPE CAMPAIGN LIMITED registered address is 1 Knowle Close, London, England, SW9 0TQ.

 UK IN EUROPE CAMPAIGN LIMITED is an organisation campaigning for the United Kingdom’s continued membership of the European Union.
 UK IN EUROPE CAMPAIGN LIMITED activities are facilitated by our members and supporters and through our network of local affiliated groups across the country.
 We oppose Brexit and are a supporting organisation behind the People’s Vote campaign.

 Our members and supporters support our mission and campaign aims through various means, including: